2020 Summit – A Model for a Safe Conference

-When delegates to the 2020 Global Wellness Summit gather at The Breakers Palm Beach from November 8-11, every aspect of this historic conference will be curated to deliver a safe, hygienic way to meet.
-Former US Surgeon General Richard Carmona, MD, who is serving as the Summit Medical Advisor, is leading the effort to ensure that the GWS exceeds all standards for a safe gathering and working closely with the GWS and The Breakers teams, along with local and federal government agencies.
+Every aspect of this historic conference is being curated to deliver a safe, hygienic way to meet.
+We are working closely with The Breakers teams, along with local and federal government agencies, to exceed all standards for a safe gathering.
 In addition, The Breakers, the site of the highly successful 2017 Summit, is a sprawling beachfront property that will enable appropriate physical distancing and generous use of outdoor spaces.
-Explore health and safety precautions at The Breakers.

-Dr. Carmona is renowned for his deep experience in public health, health care management and his commitment to prevention as the way to improve health and wellbeing.
-During his tenure as Surgeon General, he issued the definitive report on the dangers of second-hand smoke, which led to the understanding that the harm was far greater than believed.
+Richard Carmona, MD, 17th U.S. Surgeon General, is the GWS Medical Advisor this year.
+He is renowned for his deep experience in public health, health care management, and his commitment to prevention as a way to improve health and wellbeing.
+During his tenure as Surgeon General, he issued the definitive report on the dangers of second-hand smoke.

 Dr. Carmona is a bestselling author and holds degrees from the University of California, San Francisco, and the University of Arizona, Tucson.
 He is also a distinguished professor at the University of Arizona, the Mel & Enid Zuckerman College of Public Health; chief of health innovation, Canyon Ranch; and a member of the Global Wellness Institute’s board of directors.
 He was instrumental in creating the GWI’s Wellness Moonshot, the first global commitment to eradicate preventable, chronic diseases.